slaeryan/slaeryan.github.io/posts/slae-assignment4-blogpost.md

 ## Prologue
 The fourth assignment that we have for our SLAE Certification exam is creating a custom shellcode encoder using all that we have learnt so far from the course.

-In this blog post I am going to discuss what is a shellcode encoder, walk you guys through the creation process and at last show you a demo of what we have created.
+In this blog post, I am going to discuss what is a shellcode encoder, walk you guys through the creation process and at last show you a demo of what we have created.

 So without any further ado, here it goes!

 ## Shellcode Encoder Explained
 So the big question is what's a shellcode encoder?

-I'd define an encoder as a piece of code that takes your shellcode as input and encodes/obfuscates/morphs it in way such that all bad characters including null bytes, new lines etc are removed from the shellcode and also appends a small stub to the shellcode which aids in decoding/changing it back to the original shellcode for execution on the target system.
+I'd define an encoder as a piece of code that takes your shellcode as input and encodes/obfuscates/morphs it in a way such that all bad characters including null bytes, new lines etc are removed from the shellcode and also appends a small stub to the shellcode which aids in decoding/changing it back to the original shellcode for execution on the target system.

 This has another obvious benefit apart from removing bad characters as many of you might know from practical experience.

-It obfuscates the shellcode which may hide it's true intentions from some AV/EDR solutions therefore lowering the detection rate on some site like VirusTotal but make no mistake, **AV evasion is not the primary objective of using a shellcode encoder** and it provides no real security to your payload because there's **no encryption happening** which means the encoding/obfuscation is usually trivial to reverse.
+It obfuscates the shellcode which may hide it's true intentions from some AV/EDR solutions, therefore, lowering the detection rate on some site like VirusTotal but make no mistake, **AV evasion is not the primary objective of using a shellcode encoder** and it provides no real security to your payload because there's **no encryption happening** which means the encoding/obfuscation is usually trivial to reverse.

 Ergo, always use encryption for implant security, AV/EDR evasion and Encoders for a preliminary obfuscation and removing bad characters.
-Ideally, you would want to use both first encoding and then encrypting the payload.
+Ideally, you would want to use both, first encoding and then encrypting the payload.
 Refer to [Blog Post 7](https://slaeryan.github.io/posts/slae-assignment7-blogpost.html) for a primer on creating your own shellcode crypter.

 So with that being explained many of you might have used the famous(or rather infamous!)Shikata Ga Nai Encoder from Metasploit package to obfuscate or bypass some AVs till it got burnt out and now all payloads keep getting attributed :(

 Worry not!
 Here's how you can create your own shellcode encoder from scratch.

 ## Encoding algorithm
-There can be many algorithms for encoding a shellcode inlcuding(but not limited to):
+There can be many algorithms for encoding a shellcode including(but not limited to):
 1. Adding garbage bytes in specific positions
-1. XOR'ing the bytes with a hard-coded single byte key
+1. XORing the bytes with a hard-coded single-byte key
 1. Shifting the bytes by some specific positions
 1. Exchanging consecutive bytes

 Or a chain of these abovementioned techniques in any desired way etc.

-For the purposes of this blog post however, I have chosen a variation _ROT-13_ of one of the earliest ciphers - _Caesar cipher_.
+For the purposes of this blog post however, I have chosen a cipher named _ROT-13_ which is one of the variations of the earliest known ciphers - _Caesar cipher_.

-In other words, ROT-13 is a Caesar cipher with n=13 or every character in the original message is substituited by 13 places which means we are simply going to add 13(0x0d) to every byte in the original shellcode to obfuscate it and then subtract the same from the encoded shellcode to reverse the effect before execution.
+In other words, ROT-13 is a Caesar cipher with n=13 or every character in the original message is substituted by 13 places which means we are simply going to add 13(0x0d) to every byte in the original shellcode to obfuscate it and then subtract the same from the encoded shellcode to reverse the effect before execution.

 The reasons for choosing so are simple:
-1. It will be easy to implement and easy for all the readers to comprehend.
+1. It will be easy to implement and easy for all readers to comprehend.
 1. We don't need to bypass AVs using an encoder so we don't exactly need a very complicated chained multiple encoding schema.
 1. Furthermore, I admit to being lazy :0